UURAGE/ScenarioReasoner/README.md

 # Scenario Reasoner

-The UURAGE Scenario Reasoner is a CGI application that can be used to navigate through and get information about scenarios created by the UURAGE Scenario Editor.
+The UURAGE Scenario Reasoner is a CGI application that can be used to navigate through and get information about scenarios created by the [UURAGE Scenario Editor](https://github.com/UURAGE/ScenarioEditor) or based on the [UUDSL](http://uudsl.github.io/scenario).

 ## Prerequisites